thejohnhoffer/sbatch_demo/README.md

 ### pytorch

 This prints the documentation for pytorch from 4 different CPUs on 1-4 different cluster nodes.
 We create and use a conda virtual environment for python.
+We use `sbatch --array` to set up 4 parallel jobs differing only by `$SLURM_ARRAY_TASK_ID`.
+Full documentation for the `--array` option is [here][array].

 - Run `bash pytorch/test.sh`
 - Outputs go to `pytorch/*.out`